Skip to content

 Self-managed Azure HostedClusters are available as a Developer Preview feature in OpenShift Container Platform 4.21.

-This document describes how to set up DNS and install the HyperShift operator on your Azure management cluster.
+This document describes how to install the HyperShift operator on your Azure management cluster with optional External DNS configuration.

 Prerequisites